Since incense sticks are so small, you might not consider their environmental impact.

 For example, bamboo incense sticks are arguably greener than wooden incense sticks because bamboo grows faster than wood, meaning it’s easier to replenish.

-Research suggests that adding calcium carbonate to incense sticks can reduce the amount of particulate matter released, which could make them safer.
+Research suggests that adding calcium carbonate to incense sticks can reduce the amount of particulate matter and polycyclic aromatic hydrocarbons (PAHs) released, which could make them safer.

-Reed diffusers may be safer than incense as you do not burn them.
+Reed diffusers are likely safer than incense sticks as you do not burn them.
 Instead, they are sticks placed in fragrance oils or essential oil.

 Similarly, you can also opt for wooden oil diffusers, which don’t cause any air pollution.